12 Things Teachers Worry About Today

 Others, specifically related to learning, are a teacher’s concern.
 For this reason, many teachers use differentiated instruction and culturally responsive teaching methods and strive to reach all students using multiple methods of delivery.

 More than anything else, the modern teacher is concerned for their students–their academic performance, mindset, well-being, and readiness for their future.
+The Coronavirus pandemic of 2020 is a useful example as it intersects well-being, physical health, academic progress, socioeconomic inequalities, and intellectual growth.
+These are all ideas teachers ‘participate in’ directly or indirectly.

 2. The quality of their teaching